b0mi3xwx/b0mi3xwx/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 >>>SOME INFORMATION ABOUT ME ₍^ >ヮ<^₎ .ᐟ.ᐟ !!
 >
-✮ I'm Bomie or Beom (but you can call me Bom or anything you want:3 dont be rude!!
-I love cutie pet names) 🍰
+✮ Call me Bom or Bomie 🍰
 >
-✮ ISFP🎨
->
 ✮ Any pronouns🪼
 >
 ✮ Dabi's simp (Toya Todoroki in MHA)💙
 >
 >
-✮ 🎀eng/viet (But I'm not good at English so much:'D Its not my first language after all)
+✮ 🎀eng/viet
 >

 >>> ABOUT PONYTOWN (´,,>ω<,,`)♡
 >
-𐙚 Always cosplay my fav characters, i dont gatekeep them so feel free to c+h if you love them>:3
+𐙚 Mostly afk and offtab, you can c+h with me or w2i⭐
 >
-𐙚 Mostly afk and offtab, you can c+h with me or w2i (I am in the process of studying for my graduation exam) ⭐
+𐙚 You can find me near the spawner in Vietnamese#1, or sometimes im in the MHA fandom at save sever🫧
  >
-𐙚 You can find me near the spawner in Vietnamese#1, or sometimes im in the MHA fandom at save sever (not really fixed) 🫧
- >
 >>>FANDOM ٩̋(ˊ•͈ ꇴ •͈ˋ)و

 >

-Not a Genshin Impact/Honkai Star Rail fans!!
-Im just cosplaying for my friends, dont misunderstand me!!

->
-MAIN FANDOM: MHA✨
+MAIN FANDOM: MHA✨ and CRK✨
 (idc about other fandoms, but you can int with me if you are JJK, HQ!!, CSM fans)
->
-I luv Todobros🐍🍰 and TodoBaku🍰💥
 >
  **IF YOU HAVE DABI?
 IM GONNA KISS YOU OMGG!!**
 >